V-cell6/AI-Financial-Planning-Assistant/README.md

 ## 📊 Usage

-1. Navigate to the frontend interface: `http://localhost:3000`
+1. Navigate to the frontend interface
 2. Sign up and connect your bank account (via Plaid API).
 3. Start tracking your expenses and view insights.